pmemoli/Data-Science-Thesis/notebook.md

 ## August 11th 2025:

-I begun heavily modifying the hugginface model directly.
+I began heavily modifying the hugginface model directly.
 To optimize memory usage and inference time, i am modifying the model_generate method directly.
 Its going to be a good idea to modularize it after it runs correctly.

 At night I was able to run the custom hugginface model and it succesfully stores the relevant hidden states and attention values.
 All thats left is writing the metrics and computing the results (AUROC and average value for each dataset).